Chanan Singh Dhillon: Career

+He joined the Independent Indian Army following the Indian Independence,he was later sent to Kashmir as part of the First Kashmir War.

-He served the Bengal Sappers as a Junior Commissioned Officer till he was granted a commission in the Indian Army in 1960.
+He served the Bengal Sappers as a Junior Commissioned Officer till he was granted a commission as a commissioned officer in the Indian Army on 27th November, 1960.
 Eighteen years after his capture, He rose to the rank of Lieutenant-Colonel in the Indian Army.

 Retirement

 in 1975 Dhillon retired, following his retirement, he became president of the Indian Ex-services League (Punjab and Chandigarh), in India.

 He campaigned for the full recognition of the sacrifices and courage of the Indian-subcontinent, African and Caribbean origin soldiers who fought in WW2 for the allies and the British.
 The London Memorial Gates are recognition of this goal.
 On August 1, 2001, Queen Elizabeth laid the foundation of the memorial, and she inaugurated it the next year, on November 6, 2002.